 - 2023 is coming sooner than you think.
 Do you feel ready to go into January with a solid budget plan?
 Explore these tips to help you get on track: [INSERT LINK TO MODULE]

 - With the number of websites you're using for online shopping this month, it’s more important than ever to know how to protect your personal information.
 Learn more: [INSERT LINK TO MODULE]

 - Holiday season is prime time for identity theft.
 Learn how to keep your information safe as you shop for gifts: [INSERT LINK TO MODULE]

 Preventing Overdraft Fees

-Subject Line: Holiday Tips for You
+Subject Line: Holiday spending tips for you!

 Visit the [INSTITUTION NAME] financial education center for insights including:

-- Creating a budget to guide your spending
+- Creating a budget to guide your spending and sticking to it!